COMP1005/COMP1005old2.github.io/episodes/prac00.md

 ```

 This will create a file **Prac00_<your_student_ID>.zip** which includes
-everything in your current directory – four programs and the README.
+everything in your current directory – one program and the README.
 You can check the
 contents of the zip file by typing:

 ```